lmaurits/BEASTling/docs/config.rst

 Additionally, each model section *may* contain the following parameters, i.e.  they are optional:

-* ``data_format``: Can be used to explicitly set which of the two supported .csv formats the data for this model is supplied in, to be used if BEASTling is mistakenly trying to parse one format as the other (which should be very rare).
+* ``file_format``: Can be used to explicitly set which of the two supported .csv file formats the data for this model is supplied in, to be used if BEASTling is mistakenly trying to parse one format as the other (which should be very rare).
 Should be one of:
    * "beastling"
    * "cldf"